DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/expandAllToLevel(level).md

 ---

-Note that the **expandAllToLevel** method first collapses all expanded tasks and then expands them to the specified hierarchical level.
+The **expandAllToLevel** method first collapses all expanded tasks and then expands them to the specified hierarchical level.

 ---